Canada’s inclusive approach to trade

 Trade liberalization has been a significant stimulus to economic growth and prosperity around the world, including in Canada.
 However, the Government of Canada is aware that criticism of international trade and globalization has led to protectionist movements and a retreat from the international rules-based order, a system that has provided unparalleled prosperity to Canada and others for decades.

-In response, we are committed to creating opportunities for more Canadians to engage in and benefit from trade, while at the same time advancing broader social, labour and environmental priorities.
+In response, we are committed to creating opportunities for more Canadians to engage in and benefit from trade, while at the same time advancing broader economic, social, labour and environmental priorities.

 We have also talked to a diverse range of Canadians to hear their views on trade.

 Although, overall, Canadians support trade, many have also expressed concerns.
 Some of these include:

 - a perceived lack of transparency in trade agreement negotiations

 - the perception that large corporations are accorded special rights and privileges